infinum/mobx-jsonapi-store/README.md

 ### Breaking

-* All models need to be explicitely defined
-* All repationships between models need to be defined explicitely
 * Initial setup of the store is different - the class should be extended and `types` should be added as a static prop
 * Initial setup of records is also by extending the `Record` and adding static `type`, `refs` and `defaults` props
 * Constructor properties are completely different (compatible with the `toJS()` method)